hed-standard/CTagger/README.md

 # CTagger
-CTagger GUI for annotating datasets using Hierarchical Event Descriptors
+CTagger GUI for annotating datasets using Hierarchical Event Descriptors.

+Both HED-3G schema and the software is in beta mode so bug report is welcomed.

 ## Installation
 - Check to see that you have Java installed.
 Linux usually comes with OpenJDK (open source version of JDK) already installed.
 We have tested up to Java version 11 in Mac and Ubuntu.
 Executing `java -version` on terminal should return something similar to